-All cell culture was in M87A medium with cholera toxin (CT) at 0.5 ng/ml, and oxytocin (X) at 0.1 nM (Bachem) (Garbe et al., 2009).
-Primary HMEC strains were generated and maintained as described (Labarge et al., 2013).
-Modulus-dependent effects were measured in sub-confluent cultures.
-Supplemental Table S1 shows the strains used for each experiment.
+All cell culture was in M87A medium with cholera toxin at 0.5 ng/ml and oxytocin (X) at 0.1 nM (Bachem; Garbe et al., 2009).
+Primary HMEC strains were generated and maintained as described (Labarge et al., 2013); all tissues were obtained with proper oversight from the Lawrence Berkeley National Laboratory institutional review board.
+Modulus-dependent effects were measured in subconfluent cultures.
+Table S1 shows the strains used for each experiment.